 The Best Paid Offline Music Player Apps for Android

-n7player has a beautifully sleek interface, and at this price point where all competing apps pretty much have the same feature set, the interface could be the one deciding factor.
+n7player has a beautifully sleek interface.
+At this price point where all competing apps pretty much have the same feature set, the interface could be the one deciding factor.
 And for that, n7player makes a solid case.

-The 10-band equalizer, volume normalization, gapless playback—these things are all great, but n7player’s real selling point is its nuanced approach to organizing your library.
+The 10-band equalizer, volume normalization, and gapless playback are all great, but n7player’s real selling point is its nuanced approach to organizing your library.
 Nothing is ever more than a few taps away.

 13. Neutron Player

-Despite its outdated appearance, Neutron Player is one of the best music players out there—indeed, if you’re an audiophile, you’ll immediately recognize that the audio from this app is of utmost quality.
-It’s professional, one might say.
+Despite its outdated appearance, Neutron Player is one of the best music players available.
+If you’re an audiophile, you’ll immediately recognize that the audio from this app is of utmost quality.

 And that’s what distinguishes Neutron Player: it’s truly the music player for audiophiles.
 You’ll need to connect your device to a proper set of speakers to hear the difference, of course.
 It also comes with all the standard premium features you’d expect.